 Currently Browsing: Beatrice Viri

 In celebration of Women’s History Month, the all-female team of film critics at FF2 Media were assigned to write about their favorite female artists – and where to watch their work.
-To conclude SWAN day and women’s history month, I wanted to talk about a medium that unfortunately still doesn’t have many women in its […]

 A few weeks ago, I attended my first Athena Film Festival at Barnard College as a member of FF2 Media (a sponsor of the festival).
 I’ve only been around that area once or twice, so I was really looking forward to exploring and supporting a student-run film festival!
 I went to Hunter College for undergrad; it’s an institution that sports depressing gothic architecture and has virtually no campus, so from the get-go Barnard was total whiplash for me.… read more.

 51fest’s first-ever run took place July 18-21 at the IFC Center.
 The festival aligned with a heatwave, but nonetheless people lined up enthusiastically in anticipation.
 Partnering with Women in the World and IFC Center, 51fest is a festival centered on women filmmakers.
 According to their mission statement, “Women make up more than half of [the] population, and 51Fest puts women where they belong: at the center of the story.”… read more.

 On Sunday, July 21, IFC Center screened A Girl from Mogadishu as a part of 51fest’s inaugural run.
 It is a narrative feature based on the life of Ifrah Omar, directed by Mary McGuckian.
 Born into a refugee-camp in Somalia, Ifrah (portrayed by Aja Naomi King) treks a tumultuous journey to seek asylum in Ireland after a traumatic incident.… read more.